-His self-titled debut album came out in 1956 and reached number one on the charts which included hit songs like “Blue Suede Shoes” and “Blue Moon.”
+Presley rose to prominence in the mid-1950s, with a musical style incorporating gospel, country, and rock and roll.
+His self-titled debut album came out in 1956 and reached #1 on the charts.
+It produced several hit songs such as “Blue Suede Shoes” and “Blue Moon.”

 She followed this up a year later with her album Like a Virgin, which included the title track and “Material Girl.”
 Other Madonna hits include “Papa Don’t Preach,” “Vogue,” and “Express Yourself.”

-She has sold over 300 million records, making her the top-selling female artist ever and she was inducted into the Rock and Roll Hall of Fame in 2008.
+She has sold over 300 million records, making her the top-selling female artist ever.
+In 2008, she was inducted into the Rock and Roll Hall of Fame.

 5. Bruce Springsteen

 The legendary singer, songwriter, and musician Bruce Springsteen was born in Long Branch, New Jersey.
 His rock and roll career began in the 1960s and culminated in the 1980s.

 Springsteen’s breakthrough came with the release of the album Born to Run.
 It peaked at #3 on the Billboard 200 and propelled him to global fame.

 His 1984 album, Born in the U.S.A., was his most successful album.
 Seven singles off the album hit the Top 10.
 The album was certified 17x Platinum by RIAA and topped the charts in many countries.

 Throughout his career, Springsteen sold more than 150 million records.
 He won 20 Grammy Awards and was inducted into the Songwriters Hall of Fame and the Rock and Roll Hall of Fame in 1999.